-While winter can pose some specific dangers to a home inspector, summer is the time of year with the most hidden dangers that can pose a risk to safety and wellbeing if they are not prepared.
+While winter can pose some specific dangers to a home inspector, summer is the time of year with the most hidden dangers.
 Here are some of the biggest summer home inspection dangers and ways to avoid them or be prepared for them.

 One of the biggest threats to the safety and health of a home inspector during the summer is the heat.
 Whether you are outside, on a roof, in a crawlspace or especially in an attic, the threat of hyperthermia (elevated body temperature) is always present.
 With temperatures in some parts of the country regularly topping 100 degrees and attic temperatures far above that in many others, inspectors are particularly susceptible to heat.

 Safety Tips To Avoid Overheating –

 The first tip is to limit time in the heat to a few minutes.
 This may mean breaking up an attic, roof or exterior inspection into several smaller trips with intermittent breaks.
 It’s important to stay hydrated and plan attic and roof inspections based on the time of day to avoid the greatest heat concentration.